Jaqueline Rauschkolb

 Jaqueline Rauschkolb (born 20 September 1987 in Kirchheimbolanden) is a German politician serving as a member of the Landtag of Rhineland-Palatinate since 2014.
 From 2013 to 2015, she served as chairwoman of Jusos in Rhineland-Palatinate.
+Rauschkolb lives in Eisenberg, where she is member of the town council since 2014.

+In May 2026, Rauschkolb was elected vice president of the Landtag of Rhineland-Palatinate.